wintere/CommunityHistoriesWorkshopDB/open_refine_access.md

 ![image](https://user-images.githubusercontent.com/7553742/144617603-2d14576c-4fd8-4795-93f5-e624253fa487.png)

 To adjust your query or query something else, select the *Start Over* button at the top left corner of the results table.
-If you're not sure which fields are in which table I would recommend an initial query the below in order to get a sense of the precise field names, then *Start Over* and write more specific query.
+If you're not sure which fields are in which table I would recommend an initial query the below in order to get a sense of the precise field names, then *Start Over* and write a more specific query.

 ```
 SELECT *